QuinnFargen/DunderMifflin/README.md

 ## Database Design

 Here is my [dbdiagram](https://dbdiagram.io/d/DunderMifflin-Quinns-66217df403593b6b615ef515) modifications from Tim's initial database.
-The main change is a [new business model](https://youtu.be/r-GFmH0EK9Y?si=BZb3Tn5cemq1GEND&t=236) of DTC, this fit better the new/fake daily sales plan.
+The main change is a [new business model](https://youtu.be/r-GFmH0EK9Y?si=BZb3Tn5cemq1GEND&t=236) of online non-regional, this fit better the new/fake daily sales plan.
+Currently this project is using an [Azure SQL DB](https://azure.microsoft.com/en-us/products/azure-sql/database) with the below modifications from Tim's repo.

 - Added Azure external data source to import source data from Azure storage account.
 - Added Inventory dimension and moved columns from Products to new table.